onnx/models/contribute.md

 1. **Check Existing Issues/PRs**: Before starting your work or submitting a contribution, please check the repository for existing issues or pull requests that might be related to your contribution to avoid duplication of efforts.

-2. **Open an Issue**: If you are adding a new feature or model, start by opening a new issue to discuss it.
+2. **Open an Issue**: If you are adding a new feature or model, start by opening a new issue to discuss with the community.
 For bugs, document how to reproduce the error.

 3. **Fork the Repository**: Make a fork of this repository to your GitHub account.